 |Length:||up to nearly 110 feet (33 m), depending on location (blue whales are largest in the Antarctic)|

 |Appearance:||long body with mottled gray color pattern that appears light blue when seen through the water|

 |Lifespan:||unknown, but sexually mature around 5-15 years|

-The blue whale is species of baleen whale found worldwide.
-Blue whales in the Northern Hemisphere are generally smaller than those in the Southern Ocean.
-In the North Atlantic and North Pacific, they can grow up to about 88 feet (27 m), but, in the Antarctic, they can reach a up to about 108 feet (33 m) and can weigh more than 330,000 pounds (150,000 kg).
-As is true of other baleen whale species, female blue whales are somewhat larger than males.
+Blue whales are baleen whales and are found worldwide.
+Blue whales in the Northern Hemisphere are generally smaller than those in the Southern Hemisphere.
+In the North Atlantic and North Pacific, they can grow up to about 90 feet (27 m), but, in the Antarctic, they can reach a up to about 110 feet (33 m) and can weigh more than 330,000 pounds (150,000 kg).
+Like other baleen whales, female blue whales are somewhat larger than males.

 Blue whales have a long-body and comparatively slender shape, a broad, flat "rostrum" when viewed from above, a proportionately smaller dorsal fin than other baleen whales, and a mottled gray color pattern that appears light blue (hence, the "blue" whale) when seen through the water.

 The primary and preferred diet of blue whales is krill (euphausiids).

 In the North Atlantic, blue whales feed on two main euphausiid species (Thysanoessa inermis and Meganyctiphanes norvegica).
 In addition, T. raschii has been recorded as important food sources of blue whales in the Gulf of St. Lawrence.

 In the North Pacific, blue whales prey mainly on Euphausia pacifica and secondarily on Thysanoessa spinifera.

 While other prey species, including fish and copepods, may be part of the blue whale diet, these are not likely to contribute significantly.